What’s on: September 21 - September 28, 2016

 Scamblesby Table Tennis Club, Scamblesby Village Hall.
 Open session for anyone of any age or ability 6.30pm-7.30pm.
 Improvers coaching session 7.30pm-8.30pm.
 Each session costs £1 per person, and people can come along to either one or both sessions.
 Details: Bernie Wiltowski 01507 343599.

 Ballroom, Latin and Sequence Dancing.
 Bardney Village Hall.
 Contact Jeannette for details: 07724 907851.
-Lesson times vary.
+Times vary.

 Extend exercise class for the unable and over 60s, in Stickney Village Hall 2pm.
 Details: Jackie 01790752975.